-If your pension will be divided, you must follow Chapter 3.28, Part 23 of the San José Municipal Code which sets forth the requirements for a Plan Approved Domestic Relations Order (PADRO).
+If your pension will be divided, you must follow Chapter 3.28, Part 23 of the San Jose Municipal Code which sets forth the requirements for a Plan Approved Domestic Relations Order (PADRO).
 A PADRO is a court order which sets forth the terms and conditions for the division of retirement benefits.
-These requirements can be found in our Guidelines for Plan Approved Domestic Relations Orders which is available on Retirement Services website www.sjretirement.com.
+These requirements can be found in our Guidelines for Plan Approved Domestic Relations Orders which we will provide to you and/or your attorney upon request.